Middleton police chief faces removal by mayor, one officer has already resigned

-MIDDLETON, Idaho — The Middleton City Council is about to take up action to possibly remove the city's police chief per the mayor's request.
+MIDDLETON, Idaho — The Middleton City Council is about to take up action to possibly remove the city's police chief per the mayor's request, according to a city council meeting agenda.

 In addition, another police officer has resigned ahead of the decision about the chief.

-In an agenda packet set for July 6, the city council is planning to consider police chief Alan Takeuchi's removal, pursuant to Idaho Code 50-206.
+In the meeting agenda packet for July 6, the city council is planning to consider police chief Alan Takeuchi's removal, pursuant to Idaho Code 50-206.

 In a letter from Middleton Mayor Steve Rule to employees dated July 1, 2022, Takeuchi is on paid administrative leave and Middleton officer Greg Langley resigned from his position on June 29.